Skip to contents

 Sample size determination

-• n_multi() — multi-indicator sample size for surveys with several precision targets.
-Supports simple (single-stage) and multistage modes, with automatic per-domain optimization and min_n floor.
+• n_multi(): multi-indicator sample size for surveys with several precision targets.
+Supports simple (single-stage) and multistage modes, with explicit per-domain optimization via domains and min_n floor.

 Precision analysis